analyze_ingestion_file

 Overview

 The first step in any WordPress cloning project.
 This tool reads your WordPress or WooCommerce export file and understands its structure — every field, every custom attribute, every serialized PHP blob.
+It can also import directly from a live WordPress site via the REST API.
 It tells you exactly what data you're working with so nothing gets lost in translation.
+Note: local filesystem paths are not accessible to remote MCP callers — the MCP server runs in a separate container.

 How It Works